Last Updated on July 26, 2023 by Melissa S.

-Sellers will gradually be asked to switch over to the new managed payment system meaning that by the end of 2021, Paypal will be phased out as a way of sellers receiving their money.
+Sellers were gradually asked to switch over to the new managed payment system meaning that by the end of 2021, Paypal was phased out as a way of sellers receiving their money.

 Can I still use Paypal as a buyer?